-- 15. Misuse or unauthorized use of telephones located on the college campus or use of on-campus telephones for illegal purposes or in an illegal manner is forbidden. - 16.
-Obstruction of the free flow of pedestrian or vehicular traffic on technical college premises or at technical colleges sponsored or supervised functions is prohibited. - 17.
+- ities within any campus building or area; intentional obstruction that unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus is prohibited. - 15.
+Misuse or unauthorized use of telephones located on the college campus or use of on-campus telephones for illegal purposes or in an illegal manner is forbidden. - Obstruction of the free flow of pedestrian or vehicular traffic on technical college premises or at technical colleges sponsored or supervised functions is prohibited. - 17.
 Conduct that is unbecoming to a student, including but not limited to, conduct that is disorderly, lewd, or indecent; a breach of peace; or aiding, abetting, or procuring another person to breach the peace on technical college premises or at other locations where classes, activities, or functions sponsored or participated by the technical college may be held is prohibited. - 18.
 Theft or other abuse of computer time, including but not limited to:unauthorized entry into a file; to use, read, or change the contents, or for any other purpose; unauthorized transfer of a file; unauthorized use of another individual's identification; and password is prohibited. (see computer and network usage policy) - 19.
 The use of tobacco products in campus buildings except in designated smoking area is forbidden. (see smoking/tobacco usage policy.) - 20.
-The failure to dress appropriately at all times is forbidden . (see student dress code) - 21.
+The failure to dress appropriately at all times is forbidden. (see student dress code) - 21.
 No student shall initiate a judicial proceeding knowingly without cause nor attempt to discourage an individual's proper participation in, or use of, the judicial system.
 No student shall attempt to influence the impartiality of a member of a judicial body prior to, and/or during the course of, the judicial proceeding, nor influence or attempt to influence another person to commit an abuse of the judicial system.
 Harassment (verbal or physical) and/or intimidation of a member of judicial body prior to, during and/or after a judicial proceeding and failure to comply with the sanction(s) imposed under the student code are also violations of the judicial system.
 (See Judicial Procedure in Appeals and Grievance Section)